Pakistani officials say the insurgent attack on a train has ended but some hostages are dead

-QUETTA, Pakistan — (AP) — Pakistani authorities on Wednesday said an insurgent attack on a train carrying hundreds of people has ended, with all attackers killed following a daylong standoff.
+QUETTA, Pakistan — (AP) — Pakistani authorities on Wednesday said an insurgent attack on a train carrying hundreds of people has ended, with more than 50 attackers killed following a daylong standoff.
 Some of the hostages taken were killed.

+Sarfraz Bugti, the Chief Minister in Balochistan province, told a provincial assembly that “we people have also been martyred, but we will share details later.”

-Security officials said over 300 hostages were rescued, and the operation continued.
+Security officials said over 300 hostages were rescued and the operation had concluded.
 They gave no details about the hostages killed.
 The officials spoke on condition of anonymity because they were not authorized to speak to the media.

 The separatists attacked the train carrying about 450 people Tuesday in a tunnel in a remote part of southwestern Balochistan province.